ottokiksmaler/nx500_nx1_modding/doc/Update_hibernation_image.md

 #Update hibernation image

+#THIS IS DANGEROUS!
+DO NOT ATTEMPT IF YOU DON'T KNOW WHAT YOU ARE DOING!

 **Note: Some issues with saving state - not all programs, including keyscan, are saved to image :(**

 #WARNING: read [this](https://github.com/ottokiksmaler/nx500_nx1_modding/issues/27#issuecomment-218834311) first